limdauto/limdauto.github.io/posts/2015-12-24-spark-ipython-notebook.markdown

 After getting spark to work with IPython interactive shell, the next step is to get it to work with the Jupyter Notebook.
 Unfortunately, since [the big split](http://blog.jupyter.org/2015/04/15/the-big-split/), Jupyter Notebook doesn't support IPython profile out of the box anymore.
-To reuse the profile we created earlier, we are going to provide a modified kernel [IPython kernel](http://ipython.readthedocs.org/en/stable/development/kernels.html) for any spark-related notebook.
+To reuse the profile we created earlier, we are going to provide a modified [IPython kernel](http://ipython.readthedocs.org/en/stable/development/kernels.html) for any spark-related notebook.
 The strategy is described [here](http://thepowerofdata.io/configuring-jupyteripython-notebook-to-work-with-pyspark-1-4-0/) but it has some unnecessary boilerplates/outdated information, so here is an improved version:

 #### 1. Preparing the kernel spec

-IPython kernel specs reside in `~/.ipython/kernels`, so let's create the spec for spark
+IPython kernel specs reside in `~/.ipython/kernels`, so let's create a spec for spark:

 ```lang-bash
 $ mkdir -p ~/.ipython/kernels/spark
 $ touch ~/.ipython/kernels/spark/kernel.json
 ```

-with the following content
+with the following content:

 ```lang-js
 {